Cadence Women in Technology Scholarship Program

 - Two letters of recommendation from professors, instructors, and/or advisors

-- Academic transcripts from current and prior universities (official copy will be required if selected)
+- Academic transcript from a current university (official copy will be required if selected)

 Before you apply, you will need to prepare responses to the following questions:

-- List all academic awards and recognitions you have received
+- List any academic awards or recognitions in technology that you have received (Limit 600 words)

 - Describe a technical project that you have pursued at school or in your free time that you are very passionate about (Limit 600 words)